BDC Hamburger Icon

 Ease of Use

 Many healthcare IT platforms are difficult to use or require hours of training.
 Tebra, by contrast, is easy to use.
-Although your staff could benefit from one-on-one training or the dozens of hours of content available through Tebra University, a new user can accomplish basic tasks by clicking around and examining the software’s tools for the first time.
-As an integral part of monitoring managed billing services, this ease of use is important to any practice that wants to not only stay on top of its outsourced billing, but also run useful financial reports to identify where processes can be optimized.
+Your staff could benefit from one-on-one training or the dozens of hours of content available through Tebra University.
+But, even a new user can accomplish basic tasks by clicking around and examining the software’s tools for the first time.
+As an integral part of monitoring managed billing services, this ease of use is important.
+It’s imperative to any practice that wants to not only stay on top of its outsourced billing but also run useful financial reports to identify where processes can be optimized.

 Features

-Tebra’s billing assistance comes in two forms: its intuitive front-end services where you do your own billing and its optional add-on where you defer to the company to outsource your revenue cycle management.
-You can also combine these methods, based on your organization’s specific needs.
+Tebra’s billing assistance comes in two forms: its intuitive front-end services where you do your own billing or its optional add-on where you defer to the company to outsource your RCM.
+Tebra’s billing partners will work with you to understand your front-end needs so they can set you up for success on the back-end accordingly.

 Kareo collections